Improve your sleep with the PROPEAQ 3 for ADHD

 Prof. Dr. J.J.S.
 Kooij

-SUMMARY - ADHD is accompanied by sleep disorders in the majority of cases, of which late sleep-wake phase disorder is the most common.
-However, insomnia, sleep apnoea and restless leg syndrome are also common, and not infrequently patients suffer from multiple sleep disorders.
-What this says about the aetiology of ADHD is still a question, but the importance of treating sleep symptoms should not be underestimated.
-Indeed, sleep deprivation exacerbates the severity of ADHD symptoms such as concentration and memory problems and mood swings.
+SUMMARY – In the majority of cases, ADHD is accompanied by sleep disorders, of which delayed sleep-wake phase disorder is the most common.
+But insomnia, sleep apnea and restless legs syndrome are also common, and patients often suffer from multiple sleep disorders.
+What this says about the etiology of ADHD is still a question, but the importance of treating the sleep complaints should not be underestimated.
+Sleep deprivation worsens the severity of ADHD symptoms such as concentration and memory problems and mood swings.
 Binge eating, obesity and (winter) depression can also occur as a result.
-In particular, this article focuses on treatment of the most common sleep disorder, the delayed sleep phase.
-This consists of education on the importance of the light-and-dark cycle for sleep, sleep hygiene, melatonin at night and light in the morning, or chronotherapy.
-This approach has been shown by research to be effective and is well applicable in practice.
+This article focuses in particular on the treatment of the most common sleep disorder, the delayed sleep phase.
+This consists of education about the importance of the light-dark cycle for sleep, sleep hygiene, melatonin in the evening and light in the morning, or chronotherapy.
+This approach has been shown by research to be effective and can be applied well in practice.

 Conclusion

 ADHD is associated with many psychological and physical comorbidities.
-Sleep disorders are the most common at almost 80%, with the delayed sleep phase being the most common.
-The resulting sleep deprivation causes daytime sleepiness, and concentration problems, (winter) depression, increased appetite, with obesity, cardiovascular disease and other physical disorders in the long run.
-Effective treatment of the delayed sleep phase consists of sleep hygiene to which is added 0.5-1 mg melatonin in the evening, to start five hours before the current sleep time, and one hour earlier each week until the final goal, the desired sleep time, is reached.
-In practice, it is often easier for people with ADHD to take 1 mg of melatonin at a set time, one hour before the desired falling asleep time.
-Light therapy 30 minutes in the morning can help get up and reduce winter depression.
+Sleep disorders are the most common, accounting for almost 80%, of which the delayed sleep phase is the most common.
+The resulting lack of sleep causes daytime sleepiness, concentration problems, (winter) depression, increased appetite, and eventually obesity, cardiovascular diseases and other physical disorders.
+Effective treatment of the delayed sleep phase consists of sleep hygiene with the addition of 0.5–1 mg melatonin in the evening, starting five hours before the current sleep onset time, and one hour earlier every week until the final goal, the desired sleep onset time, is reached.
+In practice, it is often easier for people with ADHD to take 1 mg melatonin at a fixed time, one hour before the desired sleep onset time.
+Light therapy 30 minutes in the morning can help with getting up and reduce winter depression.
 The severity of ADHD also decreases somewhat with treatment with light and melatonin.

 Publications